 The 2 Stone-men in the Westfjords of Iceland - Kleifabúi on Kleifaheiði and the Stone-man by Penna

 The road by Skútabjörg cliffs

-The road construction party, which Kristleifur managed, built the road from Patreksfjörður across Miklidalur valley and Hálfdán to Bíldudalur, Raknadalsskriður screes, and all the way to Rauðasandur.
+The road construction party, which Kristleifur managed, built the road from Patreksfjörður across Miklidalur valley and Hálfdán to Bíldudalur, Raknadalsskriður screes, and to Rauðasandur.
 And Kleifaheiði heath (Ref.
 Kleifabúi 50 ára).

+The 2 Stone-men in the Westfjords of Iceland - Kleifabúi on Kleifaheiði and the Stone-man by Penna